 Like the life coaching industry, this industry is also self-declared and unregulated, so you don’t have to get certified or accredited.
 Getting that Meditation certification and training under a recognized institute, however, does help you gain credibility within your community and your client base.

 People always give more value to something that they think is more valued by the world around them, so by getting your certification through a recognized institute or association, you give people all the more reason to trust you.

-There are many ways that you can get certified as a meditation teacher.
+There are many ways that you can get a certificate in meditation.
 However, before jumping into any certification course, I recommend that you do ample research.
 See if what they offer is something that’ll actually help you instead of wasting your time.
 Not every course will be a perfect fit, so take your time and look for one that will be one.

-Here’s a list of some of the best meditation teacher training courses:
+Here’s a list of some of the best meditation teacher training courses online and offline:

 - School of Positive Transformation: Meditation and Mindfulness Teacher Certification Course

 - Training Period: 30 sessions made available to you over the course of a month.
 You can spread the course out (up to a year) according to your convenience,